hyperledger/iroha-2-docs/src/guide/troubleshooting/installation-issues.md

 `python -m pip install --upgrade pip`

-Make sure that `pip` that is installed in your home directory by running `whereis pip` and checking if `/home/username/.local/bin/pip` is among the paths.
-You may need to update your shell's `PATH` variable otherwise.
+Make sure that `pip` that is installed in your home directory.
+To do this, run `whereis pip` and check if `/home/username/.local/bin/pip` is among the paths.
+If not, update your shell's `PATH` variable.

 If the issue persists, please [contact us](../support) and report the outputs.